tiffanyluu/quotes/README.md

 # Quotes
-An app that displays a random quote.
-Comes with a widget that displays the same quote on app as well
+An iOS app that displays a random quote.
+Comes with a widget that displays the same quote that's on the app.